-No contract or loan agreement shall provide for an attorney's fee in the event of default unless suit is filed in which event the fee provided in the contract shall not exceed 20 percent of the obligation found due.
-No attorney's fee shall be authorized if the attorney is a salaried employee of the holder.
+No contract or loan agreement will provide for an attorney's fee in the event of default unless suit is filed in which event the fee provided in the contract will not exceed 20 percent of the obligation found due.
+No attorney's fee will be authorized if the attorney is a salaried employee of the holder.